1Mill/notes/conferences/agile-open-northwest-2024.md

   8. Study, automate, and innovate to avoid the capability trap
   9. Disclaimer to be able to change any of the above at any time

 * Communication is about creating a shared understanding to accomplish some goal.
 But, senders often don't know what they are trying to stay, senders often say too much or too little, and listerns do not listen well enough.
 Also, we can only know a communication was successful in highsight after some sort of action has been taken towards the goal.
 For this reason, check-ins throughout the software delivery lifecycle are valauble.
-These check-ins provide an opportunity to validate communication.
+These check-ins provide an opportunity to validate the communication was successful and steer the communication in the right way shown unsuccessful.

 * Most organizatinos collaborate ineffectively through documentation, meetings, and async messages instead of just-in-time face-to-face collaboration.
 For meetings, collaboration is scheduled so it can't happen at the right time and it is timeboxed often cutting collaboration short.
 For writing, context which is more easily expressed through face-to-face conversations is lost.
-Common practicies which inhibit collaboration and effective communication.
+Documentation, meetings, and async messages are common practicies which inhibit collaboration and effective communication.
 To communicate and collaborate effectively, Woody Zuill recommends the following tips:
   1. Communicate at a very high level with no details
   2. Communicate details just in time, often as they are discovered / needed
   3. Communicate face to face or side by side - walking helps